Australia Awards Scholarships

 All shortlisting and final selection take place between January and June of each year.
 Face-to-face interviews with shortlisted candidates are held in May and June.
 Candidates from countries where English Language Proficiency tests are required should refer to the previous section on English language requirements or support.
 Australia Awards may also arrange separate English language testing of shortlisted candidates during the selection process.

-The Masters Awards interviews are conducted by independent selection panels chaired by Australian Government officials and comprising of Australian academics, African Alumni and industry experts.
+The Australia Awards Scholarship interviews are conducted by independent selection panels chaired by Australian Government officials and comprising of Australian academics, African alumni and industry experts.
 Representatives from African partner governments may also attend the interviews as observers and provide advice on the country context or on specific policy priorities for the government.

 Awards will not be offered until the contract accompanying the letter of offer has been signed by the candidate and counter-signed by the Australian Government.

-Selection for Short Course Awards is based on the assessment of the application, including the applicant’s personal statements, Reintegration Action Plan, previously known as the Work Plan on Return, and supporting documentation.
-Short Course Awards applicants are not required to attend an interview as part of the selection process.
-However, applicants and their employers may be contacted telephonically to verify claims made in the application, including questions regarding current employment status.
+Selection for Australia Awards Short Courses is based on the assessment of the application, including the applicant’s personal statements, Reintegration Action Plan and supporting documentation.
+Australia Awards Short Course applicants are not required to attend an interview as part of the selection process.
+However, applicants and their employers may be contacted by phone to verify claims made in the application, including questions regarding current employment status.

-Short Course Awards are delivered by approved training providers, contracted to deliver the specific courses for which applicants are selected, hence it is not possible for these Awardees to nominate their preferred institution.
+Australia Awards Short Courses are delivered by approved training providers, contracted to deliver the specific courses for which applicants are selected.
+It is not possible for these participants to nominate their preferred institution.